 Your first trail run in a Ford Bronco is genuinely one of those experiences that makes the price tag feel worth it.
 It is also one of those experiences where showing up underprepared can turn a great day into a tow truck call, and the gap between those two outcomes usually comes down to four things you could have sorted out in advance.

-Here they are, in the order they actually matter.
+If this is your first time off-roading, here they are, in the order they actually matter.

 1. Know What Your Specific Bronco Can Actually Do

-The 6th-gen Bronco is genuinely capable from the factory.
+The 6th-gen Bronco is genuinely capable off-road from the factory.
 It also has limits that vary dramatically depending on your trim and package, and the trail does not care which one you have when you commit to a line your setup cannot clear.

 A stock Base with the 2.3L on all-season tires is a completely different truck from a Badlands Sasquatch on 35s.
 Both can trail.
 Not the same trails.
 Before you go anywhere, know three numbers: your ground clearance, your approach angle, and your departure angle.
 These tell you what your truck can physically climb over and descend from without the bumper or frame making contact with the ground first.